Sabbath Rest & Sunday Worship

 Sabbath Table Talk

-Bat Kol Institute staff and alumni write and publish a two page Torah (Scripture) commentary on the Bat Kol website (www.batkol.info), at the beginning of each week.
+Bat Kol Institute staff and alumni write and publish a one page Torah (Scripture) commentary on the Bat Kol website (www.batkol.info), at the beginning of each week.
 These commentaries are meant to help make of our Sabbath table an altar where God is worshipped and God’s word is heard.
 A sample Sabbath Table Liturgy outline can be found on this website [Click HERE.
 You will need Adobe Acrobat]

 In conclusion, in this paper I have demonstrated that there is a place for Sabbath observance among Christians that will also enhance our welcome of Sunday, the Christian day of worship.
 At sundown on Saturday night, as Christians bid farewell to the Sabbath, they also bid welcome to Sunday, the day of joy in the resurrection of Jesus.
 The blessing that closes the Sabbath is also a blessing that welcomes the Lord’s Day.
 It is a blessing that is kodesh lekodesh, from holiness to holiness.
 While our observance of Sabbath is a foretaste of eternity in time, Sunday worship is a significant witness to the life and the hope we have received in Christ.
 In our observance of Sabbath and our worship on the Lord’s Day, we pray and hope for the day when all humankind will be one, for that day when the Lord will be one and God’s name will be one (Zech 14:9).